Ford Edge Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below shows average Ford Edge insurance rates for other coverage scenarios.
+The chart below breaks down average Ford Edge insurance rates for other coverage scenarios.

-• The cost with full coverage for a 16-year-old driver can cost as much as $4,532
+• The price to insure a teen driver can cost as much as $4,856

 View Chart as Image